Planning a Fragrant Garden

 Fragrance is magical.
-It evokes memory better than any other sense.
+A potent fragrance, whether sweet, musky, or refreshing, can evoke a strong cocktail of emotions and memories.
 Brush a tomato plant, and suddenly you're 7 years old again, planting a vegetable garden with your dad.
 Catch a spicy whiff of sycamore, and you're reliving your college days, sharing kisses under the trees on the commons.
+No wonder gardeners and plant breeders are making scent a priority.

 Even unpleasant scents have their purposes.
 Bad-smelling plants are often the inedible or poisonous ones.
 Bad odors also protect the plants, persuading people, birds, and insects to stay away.